PomoRev/CST8234_S25/readme.txt

 Week 6: (MIDTERM EXAM)
 memory.c - basics of using pointer notation on arrays.
+2darray.c - wrote the code together, but also documented it from home.

 /slides lecture 6 - slides for the tutorial after the midtern (12:15PM)